-Table 9. i.Series Preventive Maintenance Schedule
+Table 7. i.Series Preventive Maintenance Schedule

-Task Frequency 2 years 5 years As Needed Test the high temperature (over maximum temperature limit) and low temperature (below minimum temperature limit) alarms (as required by your organization's protocols). ✓ Test the power failure alarm (as required by your organization's protocols). ✓ Test the door alarm (as required by your organization's protocols). ✓ Verify the temperature calibration on the monitor and change it if necessary. ✓ Replace monitoring system back-up battery. ✓ Examine probe bottle(s) and clean or replace if necessary. ✓ Check the solution level in the probe bottle(s).
-Refill or replace if necessary. ✓ Check the chamber lights and replace if necessary. ✓ Replace Display Board CR2032 battery. ✓ Re-apply silver conductive grease to upper door hinge. ✓ Clean the door gaskets, interior, and exterior of the refrigerator. ✓ Clean the condenser grill. ✓ Models with chart recorders ✓ Check the back-up battery for the chart recorder after an extended power failure and change it if necessary, or change the battery if it has been in service for one year.
+Task Frequency 2 years 5 years As Needed Test the high temperature (over maximum temperature limit) and low temperature (below minimum temperature limit) alarms (as required by your organization's protocols). √ Test the power failure alarm (as required by your organization's protocols). ✓ Test the door alarm (as required by your organization's protocols). ✓ Verify the temperature calibration on the monitor and change it if necessary. ✓ Replace monitoring system backup battery. ✓ Examine probe bottle(s) and clean or replace if necessary. ✓ Check the solution level in the probe bottle(s).
+Refill or replace if necessary. ✓ Check the chamber lights and replace if necessary. ✓ Replace Display Board CR2032 battery. ✓ Re-apply silver conductive grease to upper door hinge (ante-room side only). ✓ Clean the door gaskets, interior, and exterior of the refrigerator. ✓ Clean the condenser grill (located under ventilated cover on ante-room side). ✓ Models with chart recorders ✓ Check the backup battery for the chart recorder after an extended power failure and change it if necessary, or change the battery if it has been in service for one year.
 Refer to the Temperature Chart Recorder Operation and Service Manual.

-Clean the condenser grill regularly.
+Remove ventilated cover and clean the condenser grill regularly.
 Dust accumulation on the condenser coil will vary based on the environment.
 Some environments require quarterly cleaning.